bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ## Introduction

-Today, we appear to practice three paradigms of computer-aided design ("CAD") and engineering ("CAE"):
+Today, we practice three paradigms of computer-aided design ("CAD"), manufacturing ("CAM"), and engineering ("CAE"):
 * One-off design, where the focus is producing individual parts or products;
 * Parametric generative design, where the result is recipe to produce variants of similar parts or products; and
 * Computational generative design, where the final geometry is guided by simulation, often iteratively and with spatially-varying parameters.

-As each of these generations has built on earlier technology, the [emerging generation](/2024/04/01/moat-map.html) of engineering software powered by artificial intelligence and machine learning algorithms ("AI/ML") is mostly being trained on existing empirical, simulated, and textbook knowledge.
-However, while this new generation of tools promises ease-of-use, more accurate results, and orders of magnitude faster performance, it does not yet appear to offer a meaningful shift in interaction paradigm.
+As each of these generations has built on earlier technology, the [emerging generation](/2024/04/01/moat-map.html) of engineering software powered by artificial intelligence and machine learning algorithms ("AI/ML") is being trained on existing empirical, simulated, and textbook knowledge.
+However, while this new generation of tools promises ease-of-use, more accurate results, and orders of magnitude faster performance, it does not yet offer a meaningful shift in interaction paradigm.
 As these new tools become increasingly sophisticated, will new interaction paradigms emerge?
-What will be the actual manifestation of the sci-fi vision of product-level generative co-designers?
+Will we realize the sci-fi vision of product-level generative co-designers?

-Let's examine how AI and ML can blend with today's optimization tech to expand the size of the design space that engineers can navigate.
-As generative design scales to the subsystem and product level, we can delegate tasks to AI and ML without the meaning becoming hidden in a nonintuitive latent spaces, as with LLMs and generative art.
-In particular, let's focus on the role of a designer, human or automated, expressed in the language of optimization and machine learning: a differentiable approach to engineering.
+Let's examine how AI and ML can blend with today's optimization tech to expand engineers' navigable design space.
+As generative design scales to the subsystem and product level, we'll demonstrate how to delegate tasks to AI and ML without the meaning becoming hidden in a nonintuitive latent spaces, as with LLMs and generative art.
+We'll focus on the role of a designer, human or automated, expressed in the language of optimization and machine learning: a differentiable approach to design engineering.

 ## Abstracting the design engineer